Ben Nevis: In popular culture

 The Ben Nevis Distillery is a single malt whisky distillery at the foot of the mountain, near Victoria Bridge to the north of Fort William.
 Founded in 1825 by John McDonald (known as "Long John"), it is one of the oldest licensed distilleries in Scotland, and is a popular visitor attraction in Fort William.
 The water used to make the whisky comes from the Allt a' Mhuilinn, the stream that flows from Ben Nevis's northern corrie.
 "Ben Nevis" 80/‒ organic ale is, by contrast, brewed in Bridge of Allan near Stirling.

 Ben Nevis was the name of a White Star Line packet ship which in 1854 carried the group of immigrants who were to become the Wends of Texas.
 At least another eight vessels have carried the name since then.

 A mountain in Svalbard is also named Ben Nevis, after the Scottish peak.
 It is 922 m high and is south of the head of Raudfjorden, Albert I Land, in the northwestern part of the island of Spitsbergen.
 Hung Fa Chai, a 489 m hill in Northeast New Territories of Hong Kong was given the name Ben Nevis by British surveyors in 1901.

 Wee Ben Nevis was a character appearing in The Beano comic for a few years from 1974, drawn by Vic Neill, in a feature described by Auberon Waugh as having "strong undertones of Scottish Nationalism by its untrue suggestion that Scotsmen have superhuman strength despite their diminutive stature".

+Panorama

+In perfect viewing conditions the following Munros are visible (distances in miles, listed clockwise from north):